Triangle inequality: Examples of use

 When r the common ratio is chosen such that r = √φ it generates a right triangle that is always similar to the Kepler triangle.

 Generalization to any polygon

-The triangle inequality can be extended by mathematical induction to arbitrary polygonal paths, showing that the total length of such a path is no less than the length of the straight line between its endpoints.
+The triangle inequality can be extended by mathematical induction to arbitrary polygonal paths.
+This gives the generalized polygon inequality, which asserts that the total length of such a path is no less than the length of the straight line between its endpoints.
 Consequently, the length of any polygon side is always less than the sum of the other polygon side lengths.